AnabellaHsiao/Codestructionzone/README.md

     - The editor will be used to compile the code and provide feedback on the correctness of the user's solution.

-- **ShareDB (2 points)**

-    - ShareDB is a real-time database that will be used to store the coding challenges based on their difficulty, user information including accomplishments and challenges passed.

-    - The database will provide a backend for the platform to efficiently retrieve and save data, allowing for a seamless user experience.

 - **OpenAI (1 point)**